opossum3/lgbt/posts/trans.md

 ## Trans people are delusional.
 Delusion refers to a belief in something that is verifiably not true and contrary to reality.

-Tans people believe that
+Trans people
-- they were _supposed to_ have a different body than they were born with (in terms of sex characteristics) and/or
+- believe that they _should_ have had a different body (in terms of sex characteristics) than they were born with

+and/or
-- live a different social role (in regards to gender) than they once lived as.
+- want to live a different social role (in terms of gender) than they at some point lived.

+{: .note-title }
+> Note
+>
-This internal idea/conviction of what sex you _ought_ to have or what gender you _ought_ to live as is what's called "gender identity".
+> This internal idea/conviction of what sex you _ought_ to be or what gender you _ought_ to live as - whether you managed to do so already or not - is what's called "gender identity".
+Everyone has it, but trans people notice it the most, because their bodies and social life conflict(ed) with it.

-Such a belief can't be verifiably untrue and contrary to reality, since it's explicitly a statement about something hypothetical (what was "supposed to" be).
-Hence it also can't be delusional.
+Beliefs about what was _supposed to_ have been, as well as wishes, can't be "contrary to reality", because they don't make statements about reality to begin with.

+Trans people do **not** think they always lived as the gender they desire to embody, as some people claim.
+If they did, they would not think they need to come out or undergo medical treatment.
+But they do, because they are perfectly aware of the mismatch between their desires and their reality before transition.
+It's insulting to imply otherwise.